Attaining near-ideal Dicke superradiance in expanded spatial domains: Attaining large superradiance using ENZ structures

 To calculate the correlation function $g^{(2)}(0)$ to judge whether the superradiance occurs or not, we can use Eq.~(12) for all the coupling cases.
 The blue square-dashed line in Fig.~2(e) shows the dependence between the $g^{(2)}(0)$ of uniformly arranged emitters and the number of emitters $N$ that we calculated.
 The black triangle line is the case for ideal Dicke superradiance with $g^{(2)}(0)=2-2/N$ as a comparison.
-The data of decoherence matrix for a 15-emitter system can be found in Supplemental Material.
-It can be seen that $g^{(2)}(0)$ of emitters in the ENZ waveguide is close and almost parallel to the ideal Dicke superradiance.
-Through numerical interpolation we can calculate $g^{(2)}(0)$ when the number of atoms is uniformly increased on the central axis of the slit.
+The detailed data of decoherence matrix for a 15-emitter system can be found in Supplemental Material.
+It can be seen that $g^{(2)}(0)$ of emitters in the ENZ waveguide is close and almost parallel to the ideal Dicke superradiance under small emitter numbers.
+We can get $g^{(2)}(0)$ when the number of emitters is uniformly raised on the central axis of the slit by applying numerical interpolation because the field varies with the emitter position at the ENZ frequency in a fairly smooth manner.
 When $N$ is large enough, as shown in the inset of Fig.~2(e), $g^{(2)}(0)$ can reach about 1.9, which is very close to the maximum value of 2.

-To demonstrate the similarity between the emission dynamics of emitters in ENZ waveguide and the optimal Dicke superradiance, we plot the evolution of the normalized total emission rate over time for the case of 7 emitters in Fig.~3.
-The black solid and the red dotted lines in the figure represent the ENZ waveguide and the optimal Dicke superradiance, respectively.
-It can be seen that they have very close dynamic curves and similar maximum emission rates, which shows that the superradiance in the ENZ waveguide is very close to Dicke superradiance.
+To demonstrate the similarity between the emission dynamics of emitters in ENZ waveguide and the ideal Dicke superradiance, we plot the evolution of the normalized total emission rate over time for the case of seven emitters in Fig.~3.
+The black solid and the red dotted lines in the figure represent the ENZ waveguide and the ideal Dicke superradiance, respectively.
+It can be seen that they have very close dynamic curves and similar maximum emission rates, which shows that the superradiance in such an plasmonic ENZ waveguide is very close to Dicke superradiance.
 As a comparison, we also plot the case that emitters in vacuum and have the same spatial arrangement.
-In vacuum, the dissipative coupling between two emitters can be calculated as
+In vacuum, the dissipative coupling between two emitters (both of their dipole moments are perpendicular to the line that contains two emitters) can be calculated as

 where $k_0$ is the wavevector in vacuum, and $R$ is the distance between two emitters.
 A brief derivation of the formula can be found in Supplemental Material.
-The calculated result is presented with a blue dashed line in Fig.~3, where we can find that, although the superradiance also occurs at such a small distance, the maximum emission rate is much smaller than in the ENZ and Dicke case.
+The calculated result is presented with a blue dashed line in Fig.~3, where we can find that, although the superradiance also occurs at such a small distance, the maximum emission rate is much smaller than in the ENZ and ideal Dicke cases.